ahawkz/giphy-api/README.md

 * [Axios](https://axios-http.com/docs/intro)

 ## Getting Started
-To run this project, install it locally using npm.
+To run this project, clone it locally and install npm.

 * npm
   ```sh